xxradar/CNAPP_training/vendor.md

 # Cloud-Native Application Protection Platforms (CNAPPs)

 CNAPPs are essential for securing cloud-native applications and infrastructure.
 They originate from different technological backgrounds, primarily cloud Infrastructure as a Service (IaaS) and Kubernetes, which influences their capabilities and focus areas.
-Here's an overview to help your management understand these origins and the considerations when choosing a CNAPP vendor:
+Here's an overview to help understand these origins and the considerations when choosing a CNAPP vendor:

 ## Origins of CNAPP Vendors